punitlanjewar/data-analysis-projects/Power BI/Store Data/README.md

 ### [1] Profit on Monthly Basis

-   Proft in the month of Jan, Feb, Mar and Apr was good enough
+   Profit in the month of Jan, Feb, Mar and Apr was good enough

    Profit in the month of May, Jun, Jul, and Aug was not good enough, during this months shop going through loss